0

 Children play on demolition sites in the Gorbals, 1968.

-“It was easier to access people and buildings and therefore take photographs since there was no need for high-security checks.
-I think that photographers today have a greater difficulty in taking photographs, which might be the reason for the surge in contemporary photography – an artificial medium removed from reality.
+“It was easier to access people and buildings and therefore take photographs, since there was no need for high-security checks.
+Photographers today have a greater difficulty taking documentary photographs, which is the reason for the surge in contemporary photography, an artificial medium removed from reality.
 Viewing these images from a historical perspective will possibly give a clearer idea of lifestyle changes.”

 Boy writing on walls in the gorbals, Glasgow, 1968.